 - Salt and freshly cracked black pepper

-- 3 T butter
+- 3 Tablespoons butter

 - 1 bottle red wine such as Cabernet or Pinot noir

-- 4 c beef broth
+- 4 cups beef broth

 - 3 cloves garlic peeled and smashed

 - Preheat oven to 325 degrees.
 Pat ribs dry and salt and pepper all sides.
-Melt 2 T butter in Large Dutch oven.
+Melt 2 tablespoons butter in a large Dutch oven.
 Add ribs and brown on all sides.
 Remove ribs and add garlic until softened but not browned.

 - After 3 hours.
-Remove pan from oven.
+Remove pan from the oven.
 Scoop out ribs to a platter and cover to keep warm.
-Skim off any fat from top of broth.
+Skim off any fat from top of the broth.
 Simmer about 10 minutes to thicken.